Area51 Project - Mike's 2006 Powertek REV:

 The chain case was serviced by removing the cover to inspect the chain and to see what gear set was inside.
 The stock 23/43 gearing was still in place and the fluid wasn't too neglected.
 I did find a cracked off cover bolt which was causing a small leak.
 This was easily removed with Vise Grips and a new bolt installed.
 This is why its very important to thoroughly check literally every bolt on a used sled when performing your first round of service work.

-Next on the list was fixing a hole in the muffler, the metal on the rear of the muffler was very thin and rusted through.
+Next on the list was patching a hole in the muffler, the metal on the rear of the muffler was very thin and rusted through.
 I cut a patch panel to cover the area, secured it with steel pop rivets and coated the area with hi-heat muffler cement.
 This should hold until I can find a good used muffler, or replace it with some sort of trail can.

+The last item I installed was the Bombardier accessory gas can already in stock from Project Renegade.
+This can was actually designed for the REV chassis, I installed two metal brackets in locations already marked on the rear tunnel cover.
 As of today, the last of February 2012, I only need a centre shock and some snow to get out for a test ride.
-Over the summer I plan to have the engine freshened with new Crank bearings, seals, new pistons, rings and necessary gaskets.
+Over the summer I plan to have the engine freshened with new crank bearings, seals, new pistons, rings and necessary gaskets.
 This should ensure a trouble free ride for a good few years to come!

 With summer drawing to a close and winter around the corner, the first major issue to deal with was the blown motor.